Taffer/atlas-launcher/proto/design.md

 Progress bars are based on the total number of bytes reported by the manifest.
 Maybe the bytes progress bar could be for the largest file currently downloading/checking?

+Advanced settings:

+* WINE instance, otherwise get the one from `PATH`
+* extra args
+* extra environment variables

 ## GUI